vishalbakshi/portfolio-llm/QA.md

 **Question:** Based on his portfolio, what kind of role is he looking for?

-**Answer:**  He is seeking a role involving designing, building and rigorously evaluating ML systems; a role which values reliability, efficiency first-principles thinking and data-centric approaches.
+**Answer:**  He is seeking a role involving designing, building and rigorously evaluating ML systems; a role which values reliability, efficiency, first-principles thinking and data-centric approaches.

 ---